tiegemccarthy/stationFeedbackDB/SummaryGenerator/earl-edits.md

 - create requirements to run in a venv
 - use a proper logger

+- extract core info from strings (and put the strings into the templates)
+- performace metric, is used vs recovered or not?

 ## What have I done?
 - moved the report creation into a seperate file
 -